resonatehq/docs/docs/getting-started/concepts.md

 The local use case involves a durable promise that is both created and completed by the same process.
 The primary focus is reliability, forming the bedrock for several powerful features:

-- `Retries`: If a process fails while executing a durable promise due to a transient issue, such as network connectivity problems, it can be transparently retried, minimizing the impact of temporary failures.
+- `Retries`: If a process fails while executing a durable promise due to a transient or intermittent issue, such as network connectivity problems, it can be transparently retried, minimizing the impact of temporary failures.

 - `Recoverability`: If a process crashes while executing a durable promise, it can recover and continue from where it left off, ensuring your application remains resilient.

-- `Schedules`: Durable promises can be used to schedule statefule reminders using a simple HTTP/gRPC call.
+- `Schedules`: Durable promises can be used to schedule stateful reminders to run operations periodically.

 #### Remote